SmithsonianWorkshops/advanced-hydra-workshops/job_arrays/job_arrays_hands_on.md

 1. `uce-list`: a text file listing every uce locus in the `fastas`.
 It was created with `cd fastas; ls * | sed 's/.fasta//' >../uce-list`

-Let’s look at the `uce-list` file and get a line count:
+Let's look at the `uce-list` file and get a line count:

 ```